hollyyuqizheng/transportation-transformation/data/new_york/new_york_income_data_README.txt

 Missing data was obtained from Statistical Atlas which also sourced income information from the 2010 census.
 Moreover, some zip codes with no information represented extremely small areas such as a building or block and were always encompassed by a larger zip code.
 Therefore, these smaller zip codes were deleted.
 The zip codes in the dataset should still represent comprehensive coverage of the city.
 The only other outlier is the World Trade Center, which has its own zip code, and accordingly an average household income of 0.

 The new york income data.csv file is a tab-separated csv file containing all of the information for New York zip codes.
+The new_york_income_data_sample.csv file is a sample of the above file with 5 zip codes included from each New York borough.